blold/help-center/docs/Exchange/deposit-withdraw.md

+**Crypto Deposits and Withdrawals on Nauticus Exchange**

+(a)	Crypto assets will be deposited into your wallet after the required number of confirmations has been met *(this number can vary between coins)*

+(b)	The address cannot be used to receive tokens from an ICO.

+(c)	Any other assets transferred to this address other than Bitcoin cannot be recovered

+(d)	Transactions that occur on the blockchain incur mining fees for processing the transaction

+(e)	Nauticus will only credit what is received in the user’s wallet.

+(f)	Nauticus is not responsible for any fees that occur during the transfer

+(g)	Cryptocurrency deposits are subject to mining/transaction fees on the blockchain, Nauticus will only process funds received and will not honor any cost incurred using the blockchain

+(h) Nauticus is not responsible for any loss of funds or delays due to the incorrect entry of transaction details.
+We recommend users copy and paste the Nauticus deposit details and double check the details prior to completing your deposit

+(i)Cryptocurrency deposits will be processed after the required number of blockchain confirmations are made

-## Crypto Deposit
+## Depositing Crypto Assets

 {explain how to make a crypto deposit}

-### Terms & Conditions for Crypto

-- Crypto assets will be deposited into your wallet after the required number of confirmations has been met (this number can vary between coins)
-- The address cannot be used to receive tokens from an ICO.
-- Any other assets transferred to this address other than Bitcoin cannot be recovered
-- Transactions that occur on the blockchain incur mining fees for processing the transaction.
-- Nauticus will only credit what is received in the user’s wallet.
-- Nauticus is not responsible for any fees that occur during the transfer
-- Cryptocurrency deposits are subject to mining/transaction fees on the blockchain, Nauticus will only process funds received and will not honor any cost incurred using the blockchain
-- Nauticus is not responsible for any loss of funds or delays due to the incorrect entry of transaction details.
-We recommend users copy and paste the Nauticus deposit details and double check the details prior to completing your deposit
-- Cryptocurrency deposits will be processed after the required number of blockchain confirmations are made
+-